exochron/MountJournalEnhanced/Roadmap.md

 (maybe for april fool's)
 - googly eyes (like in overwatch)
 - who's that mount:
-  - Only Display, but the mount is completly black
+  - Only Display, but the mount is completely black
   - multiple choice (4?); never use an alternative option of the same family
   - 10? rounds
 - Pimp my Mount: more effects in display, like: